 - Board Policy No. 2024 and Superintendent Procedure 2024SP, Online Learning, will be revised. - Board Policy No. C16.00, Acceptance of Correspondence or College Courses for High School Credit, will be repealed. - Board Policy No. 2420, High School Grade and Credit Marking Policy, will need to be revised.
 There is a reference to middle school students taking out-of-district online classes for high school credit, and that will need to be removed.
 A BAR to revise Board Policy No. 2420 is being introduced in conjunction with this BAR.

 11. BOARD COMMITTEE RECOMMENDATION

 This motion was discussed at the C&I Committee meeting on December 11, 2018.
-The Committee reviewed the motion and moved the item forward for consideration by the full Board.
-College and Career Readiness staff updated the Policy between introduction and action to address questions and concerns raised by directors at the Board Meeting on January 9, 2019.
+The Committee reviewed the motion and moved the item forward for approval by the full Board.

 12. TIMELINE FOR IMPLEMENTATION